halkeye/old-www-gavinmogan-com/content/posts/2018-05-16-NodeSchool-NodeBots.md

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">My fave photo of the NodeBots workshop run by <a href="https://twitter.com/elginskye?ref_src=twsrc%5Etfw">@elginskye</a> at <a href="https://twitter.com/codecoffeeyvr?ref_src=twsrc%5Etfw">@codecoffeeyvr</a>&#39;s <a href="https://twitter.com/hashtag/confcoffee?src=hash&amp;ref_src=twsrc%5Etfw">#confcoffee</a> this morning 🤩⚡🤖<br><br>All these botmakers! 🙌🏽 <a href="https://t.co/hi22EiccQq">pic.twitter.com/hi22EiccQq</a></p>&mdash; 🇨🇦 /manil/ hears Yanny 🎧 (@keywordnew) <a href="https://twitter.com/keywordnew/status/985610674419073024?ref_src=twsrc%5Etfw">April 15, 2018</a></blockquote>

 Overall the workshop went amazing.
-Elgin-skye and her pineapple taught a really great class.
+Elgin and her pineapple taught a really great class.
 I ran around being essentially the TA and helping people get node working.
 Helping with syntax.
 Even helped explain the simple circuits and did some 1:1 teaching with people.
 Its exactly the kind of setup I personally like (I can do up in front of groups, but I like helping people individually a lot more).

 By the end of the workshop I'd say at least half had LEDs blinking, motors spinning, and servos serving.